decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 **Log Validity**: Each value in the log can be uniquely mapped to a write request.

-**Log Correctness**: For a write request with value $v$, its response, and any response from a request that started after this write response, returns a log of values that includes $v$.
+**Log Correctness**: For a write request with value $v$, its response, and any response from a request that started after this write response arrives, returns a log of values that includes $v$.

 The ```read``` request may not scale well because the log may have an unbounded size.
 A more refined read request can ask for parts of the log.
 We choose this generic interface for simplicity.